 - Preheat oven to 350F.
 Gather all your ingredients.
 Pull meat from chicken and rough-chop or shred.
 Steam the broccoli in the microwave per the package directions, till tender-crisp.
 With a whisk, mix the soup, sour cream, lemon juice, and wine in a bowl.

 - Spray a casserole dish with non-stick spray.
 Lay the broccoli and chicken at bottom of dish.

 - Pour the soup and sour cream mixture on top.

 - Sprinkle the seasonings on top.
 Blend well.

-- Sprinkle cheese and bread crumbs on top.
-Pour melted butter over cheese and breadcrumbs and bake uncovered at 350F for about 30 minutes or until the topping is slightly browned.
+- Sprinkle cheese and pork rinds on top.
+Pour melted butter over cheese and pork rinds and bake uncovered at 350F for about 30 minutes or until the topping is slightly browned.